stopthatastronaut/StatusCakeDSC/README.md

 # StatusCakeDSC

-A PowerShell Desired State Configuration Provider for simple status checks on [Statuscake.com](http://statuscake.com)
+A PowerShell Desired State Configuration Provider for simple status checks on [Statuscake.com](http://statuscake.com).
+Gives powershell users a nice, declarative syntax for defining checks as part of their infrastructure-as-code repositories.